epolyd01/LocationMAP-Database-System/README.md

 # LocationMap System

 ## Description
-The LocationMap project is a hypothetical spatial data management system designed for indoor environments, meaning it manages and organizes data about objects located within a specific indoor space.
-These objects, identified as Points of Interest (POIs), are associated with specific locations (or "fingerprints") within the space.
-Each fingerprint represents a point where objects are detected and recorded.
-The system stores this data in a relational database and allows users to query and analyze it, facilitating spatial calculations such as finding objects, buildings, or floors based on certain criteria.
+The LocationMap project is a hypothetical spatial data management system designed for indoor environments.
+It manages and organizes data about objects located within specific spaces, with objects and Points of Interest (POIs) linked to precise locations called "fingerprints."
+The system also tracks details about each object and supports building management.
+User queries and spatial analyses results are displayed through a simple web application.

 ---